saepark/saepark.github.io/research.md

 ### **Research in Progress**

+* Can Professional Identification Curb Regulatory Bias?
+Evidence from Microdata. (w/ Oliver Hahl & Sunkee Lee) _Data analysis in progress._

+* Tradeoffs Between Knowledge Sharing and Individual Learning in Organizations: Evidence from Repository KMS Transaction Logs. _Data analysis in progress._

+* Informal Knowledge Sharing and Individual Performance Outcomes. _Data collection in progress._

 * Biting the Hand That Feeds?
 How Organizational Training Influences Employees’ Productivity and Labor Market Mobility in a Developing Country. _Field experiment in progress._

-* Tradeoffs Between Knowledge Sharing and Individual Learning in Organizations: Evidence from Repository KMS Transaction Logs. _Data analysis in progress._

 * What Do Scandals Do?
 Symbolic vs. Substantive Change in Regulatory Restatements in Response to Industry Shocks. (w/ Oliver Hahl). _Data analysis in progress._